segmentio/segment-docs/src/connections/destinations/catalog/ab-smartly/index.md

 ## Implementation Prerequisite

-A/B Smartly works differently than other Segment destinations: Because the A/B Smartly's SDKs are used to modify and deliver experiences to users, they must be implemented at a point in your Website or App that allows them to make visual modifications for users.
+A/B Smartly works differently than other Segment destinations.
+Because A/B Smartly SDKs are used to modify and deliver experiences to users, you must be implement them at a point in your website or app that allows them to make visual modifications for users.

 Because of this A/B Smartly requires customers to integrate the A/B Smartly SDKs natively, before the Segment snippet or implementation.